pylhc/pylhc.github.io/docs/measurements/procedures/ampdet.md

     - [ ] <details class="nodeco"><summary>Check losses are low during each kick</summary>
           <p>
           Adapt amplitude increase accordingly, as you do not want to dump the beam because the losses were to high.
           Also check the beam intensity, you will want to have good intensity if there are more detuning measurements in the other planes/settings to do.
           When kicking with crossing: head the warning above!
 Losses may occur with only a small amplitude increase!
           </p></details>
     - [ ] <details class="nodeco"><summary>Check for tune drift</summary>
           <p>
           If you are kicking with reduced tune deltas, it is also important to have an eye on the tune drift of the machine, so that you do not further decrease the distance between natural tune and excitation.
-          Update the tune in multiturn if necessary.
+          Update the tune in Multiturn if necessary.
           The tune drifts will be compensated in the python analysis step by using data from the BBQ.
           </p></details>
     - [ ] Try to reach 0.015&mu;m - 0.020&mu;m in action ($2J_x$)